Organize your roadmap and help others understand "why we're working on this" by applying a color code (theme) to your objectives.

 - How to assign a theme to an objective

-- How to view objective themes on your roadmap
+- How to view objectives themes on your roadmap

 How to create an objective theme

 - Whether you're in your Features board or your Roadmaps board, click on an objective to open its detail window.
-Alternately, click on the Objectives icon within the right sidebar and click on one of the objectives listed.
+Alternatively, click on the Add columns button, select the objectives icon within the right sidebar, and click on one of the objectives listed.

 - In the objective detail, you will see a field called Theme.
 Click +Assign.

-- If you haven't created a theme before, click Create Theme to begin.
+- If you haven't created a theme, click Create Theme to begin.

-- Select a color for your objective theme.
+- Select a color for your objectives theme.